Frequently Asked Questions

 The third letter should be written by someone in the Harvard community who can comment on character, initiative, and interest in pursuing excellence.
 This letter should include brief but noteworthy examples demonstrating that the applicant will benefit from participation in and contribute to PRISE activities.
 Freshmen may consider obtaining a letter from someone who knows them well academically or in a research context from before their arrival at Harvard.

 Application instructions are available beginning in mid December.
-Complete applications are due in the Office for Undergraduate Research Initiatives, 77 Dunster Street Room 16, before 5:00 p.m. on February 19, 2013.
+Complete applications are submitted via the Centralized Application for Research and Travel (CARAT), before 5:00 p.m. on February 19, 2014.
+(Please see "How to Apply" for details and instructions.)
 The selection process will conclude by the second week of March and applicants will be notified of results before the beginning of April.
 After an applicant has been selected, s/he must re-verify that her/his research opportunity with a Harvard Faculty member has been secured, and commit to the schedule and activities for the duration of PRISE.